mithi/react-philosophies/README.md

 **Detect code smells and do something about them if you need to**.

 If you recognize that something is wrong, fix it right then and there.
-But if it's not that easy to fix or you don't have time to fix it at that moment, atleast add a comment (`FIXME` or `TODO`) with a concise explanation of the identified problem.
+But if it's not that easy to fix or you don't have time to fix it at that moment, at least add a comment (`FIXME` or `TODO`) with a concise explanation of the identified problem.
 Make sure everybody knows it is broken.
 It shows others that you care and that they should also do the same when they encounter those kinds of things.

 <details>
     <summary><strong>🙈 View examples of easy-to-catch code smells</strong></summary>

-- ❌ Methods or functions defined with a high number of arguments
+- ❌ Methods or functions defined with a large number of arguments
 - ❌ Boolean logic that may be hard to understand
 - ❌ Excessive lines of code within a single file
 - ❌ Duplicate code which is syntactically identical (but may be formatted differently)
 - ❌ Functions or methods that may be hard to understand
-- ❌ Classes / Components defined with a high number of functions or methods
+- ❌ Classes / Components defined with a large number of functions or methods
 - ❌ Excessive lines of code within a single function or method
-- ❌ Functions or methods with a high number of return statements
+- ❌ Functions or methods with a large number of return statements
 - ❌ Duplicate code which is not identical but shares the same structure (e.g. variable names may differ)

 </details>